Jill Stein 2024 presidential campaign: Ballot access

 Stein ballot access for the 2024 presidential election, as of September 2024:

-The Democratic Party has fought to exclude Stein from the ballot in a number of states.
+The Democratic Party fought to exclude Stein from the ballot in a number of states.
 The Wisconsin Supreme Court decided against hearing the lawsuit brought forward by the Democratic National Committee against Stein.
 The lawsuit was described as an attempt to remove her from the Wisconsin ballot.
 As of August 2024 she remained on the ballot in Wisconsin.

 Stein's campaign was represented at the Supreme Court by Jay Sekulow, a former lawyer to Republican presidential candidate Donald Trump, to get on the Nevada ballot, while Democrats fought to keep Stein off due to their belief that she would be a spoiler candidate.
 The Supreme Court rejected Stein's application in a one-sentence order without comment or dissent.
 The Associated Press reported on the Republican efforts to help Jill Stein get on the ballot and compared it to Republican attempts to place Cornel West and his campaign on the ballots of swing states in the belief that West would act as a spoiler candidate.